Sustainability

 Sustainable Procurement

-Through internal procurement practices and policies, we aim to reduce the environmental and social impacts arising from the specification of new materials, goods and services.
+We strive to reduce our environmental and social impacts arising from the specification of new materials, goods, and services.

 Assiniboine Park